lcy-seso/DLFrameworkTest/Cuda/hopper_gemm/pipelined_ws_gemm/README.md

     - **Job**: To wait until a certain condition is met (e.g., data is ready in shared memory) before it can start its own work (like performing matrix multiplications).
     - **Action**: It calls `mbarrier.try_wait.parity ... [%barrier_addr], %phase_token;`.

-    - **Where its token comes from**: This is the key.
+    <ins>***Where its token comes from ?***</ins>

+    This is the key.
 The consumer's phase token does not come from the signaler's arrive call.
 The consumer must have acquired its token from a previous synchronization event in its own logical flow.

 ### A Concrete Example